 Application Procedure

 Once the job is published on the organization’s career page, an applicant can access this interface and apply for the advertised job.
 The figure below shows the steps of the application process from step 1 to step 5, each with the right information and submitted.
-The email address provided by the applicant is the means of communication that shall be used.
+We always emphasize that the applicant should prove the correct phone number and email address as those will be the primary means through which the recruiter will be able to reach them.

 Figure 6: Application Steps